eclipse-iceoryx/iceoryx/iceoryx_examples/iceensemble/README.md

 ## Introduction

-A common use case is that often we have multiple sensors sending data of the same type, e.g. LIDAR data, and a subscriber is interested in the data of all those sensors.
+A common use case is that multiple sensors are sending data of the same type, e.g. LIDAR data, and a subscriber is interested in the data of all those sensors.

 This example demonstrates